dotheygandalf/portfolio/_posts/2016-04-27-dashboard-design.markdown

 > If language be not in accordance with the truth of things, affairs cannot be carried on to success.
 > <cite>--Tsun Tzu</cite>

+### Standard Visualizations

+Based on the work of Stephen Few's [Information Dashboard Design](http://www.amazon.com/Information-Dashboard-Design-At-Glance/dp/1938377001/), we created a set of basic visualizations that would be able to present data in a consistent, coherent, and unassuming manner.

 </div>
 </div>